Topology of Cut Complexes of Graphs: Introduction

 \section{Introduction}

-This paper, a companion to \cite{BDJRSX-TOTAL2022}, deals with a class of graph complexes.
+This paper, a companion to \cite{BDJRSX-TOTAL2024}, deals with a class of graph complexes.
 In recent years there has been much interest in the topology of simplicial complexes associated with graphs.
-A comprehensive reference is Jonsson's book \cite{JonssonBook2008}.

-A \emph{graph complex} is a simplicial complex associated to a finite graph $G$.
-In this paper we introduce a new family of graph complexes, which we call \emph{cut complexes}.
+A major contribution to this subject is the book \cite{JonssonBook2008} by Jonsson, who considers simplicial complexes defined on edge sets of graphs.
+Simplicial complexes defined on vertex sets of graphs include clique complexes (see, e.g., \cite{Ivashchenko}), independence complexes (see, e.g., \cite{Meshulam}), neighborhood complexes (see, e.g., \cite{Lovasz}), and dominance complexes (see, e.g., \cite{Matsushita}).
+In this paper we introduce a new family of simplicial complexes associated to the vertex set of a graph, which we call \emph{cut complexes}.
 We consider only simple graphs.
 Our work is motivated by a famous theorem of Ralf Fr\"oberg \cite{Froberg1990} connecting commutative algebra and graph theory through topology.
 We investigate our new complexes in the spirit of Fr\"oberg's theorem, relating topological properties of the cut complex to structural properties of the graph.

 For a field $\mathbb{K}$ and a finite simplicial complex $\Delta$ with vertex set $[n]=\{1,2,\ldots,n\}$, the Stanley--Reisner ideal of $\Delta$ is the ideal $I_\Delta$ of the polynomial ring $\mathbb{K}[x_1,\ldots , x_n]$ generated by the monomials $x_{i_1}\cdots x_{i_k}$ running over the inclusion-minimal subsets $\{i_1, \ldots , i_k\}$ of $[n]$ that are NOT faces of $\Delta$.
 The Stanley--Reisner ring $\mathbb{K}[\Delta]$ is the quotient of the polynomial ring $\mathbb{K}[x_1,\ldots , x_n]$ by the ideal $I_\Delta$.